 Math Word Problems, Skills and Practice: In this Case, it takes Three to Tango!

 Math word problems were difficult for me when I was a kid.
 At the end of thirty or so skill base computation problems on the exercise page in the math book lurked several word problems – the nemesis of my childhood elementary math experience – and I fared not much better during middle school.
-For example, the word problems involving two trains departing stations from different locations at different times confused me so much when I was doing my homework one afternoon that I considered calling a travel agent to assist me.
+For example, the word problems involving two trains departing stations from different locations at different times confused me so much one afternoon when I was doing my homework that I considered calling a travel agent to assist me.
 So, why were word problems so difficult for me?

 What was the cause of my dread and downfall with math word problems as a kid?